Serçe Limanı Shipwreck: Cargo

 3 metric tons of cullet (including a ton of broken Islamic vessels), some eighty pieces of intact glassware, nearly four dozen glazed Islamic bowls, approximately four dozen red-ware cooking vessels, half a dozen copper cauldrons and buckets, and sumac and raisins from a port within the Fatimid caliphate. ...
 Its iron shank snapped, perhaps from a sudden gust of the wind that is still funneled unexpectedly, but with gale force, down through the surrounding valleys.
 Suddenly adrift, the ship crashed onto the nearby rocky shore and sank.

 The shipwreck is often called the Glass Shipwreck because of many glass pieces found on the site.
-The glassware found was used as a ballast; glass culled weighted two tons and "broken glassware and glass-making waste from some Islamic glass factory on the Fatimid Syrian coast" weighted one ton.
+The glassware found was used as a ballast; glass cullet weighted two tons and "broken glassware and glass-making waste from some Islamic glass factory on the Fatimid Syrian coast" weighted one ton.
 The number of pieces was estimated as "between half a million and a million shards of broken glassware recovered from the wreck belonging to between 10,000 and 20,000 vessels".

 Ceramics found at the site was analyzed and is thought to be from Beirut.

 Hellenistic shipwreck

 In 1973, another shipwreck was found in the bay.
-It was a merchant ship, during the excavations of 1978-1980 dozens of amphoras were found, with "grape seeds and resinous linings in many of them [that] indicate a cargo of wine".
+It was a merchant ship, during the excavations of 1978-1980 dozens of Knidian amphoras were found, with "grape seeds and resinous linings in many of them [that] indicate a cargo of wine".
 As noted by Pulak, Townsend, Koehler, and Wallace:

 The amphoras and their stamps suggest that the ship sank ca. 280–275 B.C., providing a date for presumably contemporaneous glazed and plain wares found in the only area of the site excavated to the level of the ship's lead-sheathed hull.
 Other finds include millstones, marble and lead rings, a wooden toggle, and a length of lead pipe that may provide the earliest evidence for bilge pumps.
-The excavation was not continued after it was discovered that the wreck runs under a rockslide of massive boulders that might endanger the site if moved.
+The excavation was not continued after it was discovered that the wreck runs under a rockslide of massive boulders that might endanger the site if moved.The wreck is noted for the presence of a lead pipe theorized to be a part of a bilge pump system.
+Similar lead piping systems were found at later wrecks discovered near Medes and Palamos from the first century BC.
+If this identification is true, the Hellenistic wreck may possess the earliest known evidence of a bilge pump.
+However, limited evidence for the use of pumps in this period prevent a solid identification of the type used on the vessel.
+The earliest direct evidence of a bilge pump does not appear until the seventh century at the Saint Gervais II wreck.

+In July 2023, underwater excavations resumed at the site and are currently ongoing.
+A 3D model of the site was created through photogrammetry.